Zewo/Venice/README.md

 `select`
 --------

 Sometimes `select` can clash with the system libraries function with the same name `select`.
-To solve this you can call SwiftGo's select with `SwiftGo.select`or with the terser alias `sel`.
+To solve this you can call Venice's select with `Venice.select`or with the terser alias `sel`.

 ```swift
 let channel = Channel<String>()